PowerPointLabs/PowerPointLabs-Website/_docs/e-learning-lab.md

   <img src="{{ site.baseurl }}/img/docs/e-learning-lab/image_21.png" width="800">
 </p>

-Copy the API key.
+Copy key 1 or key 2.
 Use this API key to login to Azure account and select the correct region during login.

-### <a class="anchor-bookmark" id="option-2"></a> Option 2: Register for an Azure Account
+### <a class="anchor-bookmark" id="azure-option-2"></a> Option 2: Register for an Azure Account

 Go to this [link](https://azure.microsoft.com/en-us/free/) and select the green button `Start Free`.